Can You Forgive And Forget?

 - In both of the about examples, I was able to confess my sin, wrongdoing, destructive action or words, and move on with a clear conscience and hopefully amended relationship.

 My brother Tom Greguska has taught me to turn the page and let go of the issue if you have done everything in your power to make things right.
 In doing so, we free ourselves from the burden of resentment.
 At the same time, we have done all we can do on our side to offer peace.
-Remember what the greatest command is?
+Remember, what is the greatest command?

 What If My Problems Seem Out Of Control?